Find high quality parts at an affordable price HERE!

 Solution:

-You will need to properly tighten the turbo hose to sort the problem.
+You should securely tighten the turbo hose to fix the problem.

 Difficulty level